Children Entering the United States Unaccompanied: Section 2

 - Fingerprint instructions

 - Sponsor Handbook

-The care provider is available to help the potential sponsor complete the application and will remind potential sponsors of the deadlines for completing the forms.
+The care provider is available to help the potential sponsor complete the application.
+The care provider also informs potential sponsors that they may submit additional information to support the application and reminds potential sponsors of the deadlines for completing the forms.
 The sponsor may also receive assistance in completing the application at some fingerprinting locations.

-In addition to completing and signing the Family Reunification Application (FRA) and the Authorization for Release of Information, potential sponsors must provide documentation of identity, address, and relationship to the child they seek to sponsor (see also The Family Reunification Checklist for Sponsors).3 Potential sponsors must also submit documentation verifying the identity of the children they seek to sponsor, and evidence verifying the identity of all adults residing with the sponsor and all adult care givers identified in a sponsor care plan.
+In addition to completing and signing the Family Reunification Application (FRA) and the Authorization for Release of Information, potential sponsors must provide documentation of identity, address, and relationship to the child they seek to sponsor.3 Potential sponsors must also submit documentation verifying the identity of the children they seek to sponsor, and evidence verifying the identity of all adults residing with the sponsor and all adult caregivers identified in a sponsor care plan.
 In addition to their use as evidence of the foregoing, all documentation submitted under this section is used as part of the overall sponsor assessment process.
 See Section 2.4 Sponsor Assessment Criteria and Home Studies.
 As a result, ORR may in its discretion require potential sponsors to submit additional documentation beyond the minimums specified below.

 Proof of Sponsor Identity